sbx-bnagle/ALCF-AR2022/_highlights/sankaranarayanan.md

 ## Approach

 Leveraging the ALCF’s Theta supercomputer, Argonne researchers are creating an automated workflow that integrates first-principles physics and atomistic simulations with machine learning and high-performance computing to allow rapid exploration of the metastable phases of any given elemental composition.
-Their framework allows for the curation of metastable structures from published literature/databases and concurrently enables automatic discovery, identification, and exploration of the metastable phases of a material, and learns their equations of state through a deep neural network.
+Their framework allows for the curation of metastable structures from published literature and databasesm, and concurrently enables automatic discovery, identification, and exploration of the metastable phases of a material and learns their equations of state through a deep neural network.